 Federal regulations instituted by the FMCSA govern the stowage and security of cargo.
 In general, the regulations require the trucking company to firmly secure the cargo using tiedowns, inflatable dunnage bags that fill space between articles of cargo or between cargo and the wall of the vehicle, shoring bars, or a combination of these devices.
 Cargo that may roll must be secured and held in place by wedges, chocks, a cradle or other means that will not come unfastened or loose while the vehicle is in transit.

 The regulations for the Inspection of Cargo, Cargo Securement Devices and Systems requires that every trucking company, its officers, agents, and employees responsible for driving commercial motor vehicles, or hiring, training, or dispatching drivers, complies with these cargo rules.

-Establishing Fault in a Truck Accident Requires Experience and Investigationlwell Law Firm in Houston, Texas have experience with commercial truck, tractor-trailer, semi and 18-wheeler accidents.
+The personal injury lawyers at the Stilwell Law Firm in Houston, Texas have experience with commercial truck, tractor-trailer, semi and 18-wheeler accidents.
 Proper investigation is critical to determine responsibility.